8.2. Common Raster Operations#

 8.2.4.2.
 Zonal Statistics#

-The Zonal Statistics tool calculates statistics (like mean, median, sum, etc.) for each zone (= polygon) in a specified zone layer based on the cell values of a raster layer.
+The Zonal Statistics tool calculates statistics (like mean, median, sum, etc.) for each zone.
+A zone can be a polygon of a vector layer or another raster layer.
 This is particularly useful for analyzing raster data within defined geographic zones, such as administrative boundaries or land use classes.
+For example, with a population raster dataset, we can calculate the population sum per district using a vector layer with administrative boundaries.
+Or, we could calculate the mean temperature of a country.

 Example: We have a raster layer with population count affected by a recent flood in Pakistan and a polygon layer with administrative districts.
 We want to calculate the number of flood affected people per district.